-Physical therapy helps you recover from an injury or surgery and can also help you improve functional movement when dealing with chronic issues such as arthritis.
+Physical or orthopedic therapy can help you recover from an injury or surgery and can also help you improve functional movement when dealing with chronic issues such as arthritis.
+We also offer balance and vestibular therapy.

 Our goal is to get you moving, pain free, so you can return to your favorite activities and perform your best at home, at work, or when playing sports.